mberry/blog-source/source/_posts/factom-testnet-auth-node-setup.md

 category: Guides
 ---

 Full guide starting from scratch on a fresh OS to join the Factom Testnet Authority Set.
+This has been condensed down into a set of bash scripts.

 <!--more-->